Close Menu

 The Prophet Muhammad (peace be upon him) said, “Take your Hajj rituals from me” (Sahih Muslim).

-- Quarreling or engaging in foul language or: Maintaining peaceful conduct is essential during this sacred state.
+5. Quarreling or engaging in foul language: Maintaining peaceful conduct is essential during this sacred state.
 Focus on your rite and avoid idle talk or quarreling with another one.
-This contradicts the spirit of Hajj and it is one of the common mistakes during Hajj that should be avoided.
-The Prophet (peace be upon him) lay emphasizes on this:
+This contradicts the spirit of Hajj, and it is one of the common mistakes during Hajj that should be avoided.
+The Prophet (peace be upon him) lay emphasis on this:

 “Whoever performs Hajj and does not have sexual relations (with his wife), nor commits sin, nor disputes unjustly (during Hajj), then he returns from Hajj as pure and free from sins as on the day on which his mother gave birth to him.”
 (Sahih Bukhari)